pokt-network/poktroll/docusaurus/docs/user_guide/install-poktrolld.md

 :::note

-Ready-to-use binaries and container images suitable for production environments are in the works.
-As an alternative option, building from the source code is a viable option.
+TODO(@okdas): Ready-to-use binaries and container images suitable for PROD environments are in progress.
+As an alternative option, building from src is possible.

 :::

-To install poktrolld, we recommend following the instructions provided in our [Developer Quickstart Guide](../developer_guide/quickstart.md).
+To install `poktrolld`, we recommend following the instructions provided in our [Developer Quickstart Guide](../developer_guide/quickstart.md).
 This guide outlines the steps necessary to build the poktrolld binary from source.

 Please note, you can bypass the sections related to Kubernetes setup and everything after `localnet_up` command for the purpose of this installation.